-While others lean on macro-economic computer models, we champion the Rochester Way, a research-intensive approach that has us scouring the market for individual bond offerings with an appealing set of credit characteristics.
+While others lean on macro-economic computer models, we champion the Rochester Way, a research-intensive approach that has us scouring the market for individual municipal bond offerings with an appealing set of credit characteristics and tax advantages.
 The Rochester team works to identify market inefficiencies and then invests astutely, always seeking to maintain a diverse set of municipal bond portfolios.
-Our research process gives us the confidence to accumulate bonds with varying maturities, coupons and quality levels—and historically our portfolios have offered attractive tax-free income with mitigated risk.
+Our research process gives us the confidence to accumulate bonds with varying maturities, coupons and quality levels—and historically our portfolios have offered attractive levels of tax-free income with mitigated risk.

 Fixed-income investing entails credit and interest rate risks (when interest rates rise, bond/fund prices generally fall).
 A portion of a municipal bond fund’s distributions may be subject to tax and may increase taxes for investors subject to federal alternative minimum tax; however, income distributions from Rochester’s two AMT-free funds will not increase an investor’s exposure to AMT.
 Capital gains distributions are taxable as capital gains.